Should your remote team members choose when and how they work? Where should you draw the line when it comes to flexible work?

 Due to their long hours, full-time workers are offered different benefits.
 These benefits include paid vacation times, sick days, and absentee leave among days.

-Salaried or exempt full-time workers are normally paid more but are not paid overtime.
-On the other hand, non-salaried or non-exempt full-time workers are eligible for overtime payment when they work above 40 hours per week.
+Salaried or exempt full-time employees are normally paid more but are not paid overtime.
+On the other hand, non-salaried or non-exempt full-time employees are eligible for overtime payment when they work above 40 hours per week.

 If you run a remote workforce, you can stick to the 40-hour per week schedule as long as it suits your business needs.
 That said, you have to make adjustments and provide tools to help workers do their jobs comfortably from home.

-In almost every case, part-time workers work less hours and also earn less.
-Most part-time workers are also not eligible for certain employment benefits like paid vacation, sick leave, and health insurance.
+In almost every case, part-time employees work less hours and also earn less.
+Most part-time employees are also not eligible for certain employment benefits like paid vacation, sick leave, and health insurance.

-Part-time work is one of the best work schedules for remote workers.
-That’s because, in many cases, workers can choose when they work when tasks become available.
+Part-time work is one of the best schedules for remote workers.
+That’s because, in many cases, employees can choose when they work when tasks become available.

 2. Flexible Work Schedules

-In many cases, workers can choose their hours.
+In many cases, employees can choose their hours.

-Of course, this type of work schedule is only suitable for specific companies and workers.
+Of course, this type of schedule is only suitable for specific companies and employees.

-Here are the different types of flexible work schedules:
+Here are the different types of flexible schedules:

 - Annualized Hours

-The annualized hours schedule defines the number of hours a worker has to log every year.
+The annualized hours schedule defines the number of hours a team member has to log every year.
 While they can choose these hours, most companies make some hours during the week compulsory.

 This type of schedule works best when work is concentrated in different periods throughout the year.